 - Wash your hands frequently, especially after using the restroom or before a meal.

-- Avoid contact with people who are knowingly infected.
+- Avoid contact with people who are sick, infected or in close contact with others who are.

 - Get a flu shot and other vaccines either before or during pregnancy, as needed.